 AI Screening vs. a Traditional ATS Filter

+People often confuse the two, and the distinction matters when you are buying.
 A traditional applicant tracking system filters with static rules and exact keywords.
 If the job description says "customer relationship management," it looks for that literal phrase and rejects anyone who only wrote "CRM."
-It is rigid, literal, and prone to discarding qualified people on a technicality of wording.
+AI resume screening uses contextual understanding to rank candidates on overall fit.
+The best modern platforms combine both: the structure and compliance of an ATS with an intelligent AI layer on top.

 The Benefits Recruiters Actually See